JETSCAPE/JETSCAPE/sims_scripts/README.md

       export PYTHIA8=$HOME/software
    ```

-   Also remember to copy the inputfiles for all programs to that folder; then it should be good to go.
+   Also remember to copy the inputfiles (can be found in build/ after compilation) for all programs to that folder, including

+   * `EOS/` : contains hydro equation of state tables
+   * `freestream_input` : freestream configure file
+   * `iS3D_parameters.dat` : particle sampler configure file
+   * `music_input` : hydro configure file
+   * `smash_config/` : a folder containing smash config data
+   * `jetscape_init.xml` : the JetScape configure file.

+   Remark: initial condition normalization should be set by `jetscape_init.xml` via the `trento` block, the `s_factor` in `music_input` should be set to `1.0`.

+   Now it should be good to go.
+The first executable `TRENTO_FS_HYDRO` runs trento initial condition, freestream and music hydro.
+The second executable `SAMPLER_AFTERBURNER` runs particle sampler iS3D and SMASH hadronic afterburner.

+5. Todo

+   * A workflow control python script is in progress
+   * Provide sample configure files
+   * Scripts for calculating observables for each event
+   * Sample job submisstion script on stampede2
+   * and more...